distbit0/distbit.xyz/_posts/2022-10-25-meaning-of-market-capitalisation.md

 - Relatively broad-based ownership of shares, to minimise risk of collusion to withold supply
 - Liquidity available at the last price, providing all holders with the option to sell at said price were they to want to

 The Terra stablecoin satisfies both, as it was both held by millions of people and had very liquid markets at its former $1 "peg".
-As a result, the crash of terra represented a loss of value at least equal to its nominal $20 billion dollar market cap, for the holders of Terra tokens.
+As a result, the crash of Terra represented a loss of value at least equal to its nominal $20 billion dollar market cap, for the holders of Terra tokens.

 > 1. This not is not an offer or solicitation to invest, nor should this be construed in any way as tax advice. **Past returns are not indicative of future performance.** Thanks to John Karubian, Vildana Hajric and Anna Wroblewska for their helpful comments.